jmccauli/Web-Developer-Interview/README.md

 1. Difference between == and ===?
 2. Difference between single quotes and double qoutes?
 3. What is Heredoc syntax?
 Are variables expanded when using Heredoc syntax? (yes) How does Heredoc syntax differ from Nowdoc syntax?
-2. What is the cause of this warning: 'Warning: Cannot modify header information - headers already sent'?
+4. What is the cause of this warning: 'Warning: Cannot modify header information - headers already sent'?
 What is a good practice to prevent it? - no closing php tag
-3. Does PHP support function return types? yes
+5. Does PHP support function return types? yes
-3. What is the keyword that tells PHP that a class definition subclasses another class? extends
+6. What is the keyword that tells PHP that a class definition subclasses another class? extends
-4. Name some PHP superglobals.
+7. Name some PHP superglobals.
 Explain. $_GET, $_POST, $_REQUEST, $_COOKIES, $_FILES. $_SERVER, $_SESSION, $_ENV
-5. Does PHP support anonymous functions?
+8. Does PHP support anonymous functions?
 How have you used them?
-6. Why should you not use register_globals?
+9. Why should you not use register_globals?
-7. How would you deal with SQL injection in PHP?
+10. How would you deal with SQL injection in PHP?
-8. What is the difference between an abstract class and an interface?
+11. What is the difference between an abstract class and an interface?
+12. Name some PHP magic methods. __sleep, __wakeup, __toString, __invoke, __set_state, __debugInfo
-9. What are the 3 major principles of Object Oriented Programming?
+13. What are the 3 major principles of Object Oriented Programming?
   * Encapsulation - give example`
   * Polymorphism - give example
   * Inheritance - give example
-10. What is the difference between _public_, _protected_, and _private_?
+14. What is the difference between _public_, _protected_, and _private_?
-11. What are some of the newer features in PHP?
+15. What are some of the newer features in PHP?
   * Constant scalar expressions (const FOO = 1; const BAR = FOO + 1;)
   * Variadic functions (... operator)
   * Argument unpacking (... opertator)